nishant-taksande-think/selenium-automation_base_framework/README.md

 ## Import Project into Eclipse

-Since this is a Gradle project we need to use Import as Gradle.
+Since this is a Maven project we need to use Import.

 * On the top menu bar go to File --> Import.
-* Then select **Existing Gradle Project**.
+* Then select **Existing Maven Project**.
 * And choose the project location and click Finish.

 The eclipse will then take some time to build the project.